henryfash/Classification_with_Logistic_Regression/README.md

 - To help you make the decision, you have a dataset of test results on past microchips, from which you can build a logistic regression model.

 #### Task:
 * Implement regularized logistic regression to predict whether microchips from a fabrication plant passes quality assurance (QA).
-During QA, each microchip goes through various tests to ensure it is functioning correctly.
-The model should be able to help determine whether microchips should be accepted or rejected.
+The model should help determine whether microchips should be accepted or rejected.